cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/IMG_0188.jpg" width="40%"> <img src="/hardware/images/IMG_0189.jpg" width="40%">
 </p>

-Insert the crimped wires into the Molex connector using the following pin layout.
+Insert the crimped wires into the female end of the Molex connector using the following pin layout.
 Note, The wires on the bulkhead connector are labeled with numbers and correspond to the numbering used below.

 <p align="center">
 <img src="/hardware/images/IMG_0117.jpg" width="40%">